California Dreams Tour: Broadcasts and recordings

 Perry's performance at the Rock in Rio festival was broadcast live in Brazil on Multishow, Globo.com, and Rede Globo, and aired live, internationally, on YouTube.
 In March 2012, Perry announced, via Twitter, the release of her autobiographical documentary, Katy Perry: Part of Me, to be released on July 5, 2012 with Paramount Pictures.
 The "rockumentary" contains various behind-the-scenes interview clips and performances from the tour, with most being recorded in Los Angeles on November 23, 2011.

 Set list

-This set list is from the show on June 15, 2011 in Columbia, South Carolina.
+This set list is from the show on June 15, 2011 in Columbia, Maryland.
 It is not intended to represent all concerts for the tour.